 Pumpkin Patch Dramatic Play Center

 Dramatic play centers are a lot of fun to set up!
-At first, I was a bit apprehensive about setting up my own themed dramatic play centers.
+At first, I was a bit apprehensive about setting up my own pumpkin themed dramatic play center.
 I thought it would be a lot of work and possibly expensive too.
 However, I’ve come to see the value in these creative stations for kids and I’ve discovered some ways to keep the costs low too.

 With this preschool pumpkin activity lesson plan, we will be setting up our very own pumpkin patch!
 It’s a great way to get your preschoolers excited for a brand new theme at home or in the classroom.
 I’ve put together a big pack of pumpkin patch printables to make it easy for you to recreate this dramatic play center in your learning space too.